 What’s New

-New Article Co-Authored by the Tishman Center
+Co-Authored Article by the Tishman Center

 The Journal of Climate Resilience and Climate Justice (CRCJ) released Volume 2, which includes an article "Climate Justice Futures: Carbon Management Risks and Alternatives," which examines the complex and often contested relationship between carbon removal strategies and climate justice.
 The article is co-authored by CRCJ Advisory Board member Dr. Ana Baptista, Director of the Tishman Environment & Design Center, along with a team of leading researchers